 I know an adjustable bed may seem like a radical departure from a box spring so if you want something simpler here are your options:

 - Wood foundation: these tend to look like box springs, but are just wood inside with no springs.
 They are often sold as bases with mattresses in stores.
 I’ve reviewed a really solid and beautiful wooden bed frame here.

 - Metal platform: this will look like a metal grid on legs.
 It will probably have a reinforcing line down the middle.
 When looking at a platform, make sure any spaces within it are no more than three inches wide.
 Anything wider than three inches won’t support your mattress properly and could contribute to sagging.
 If you’re looking for a metal platform bed I’ve taken a look at some of the popular Zinus models in this article.

 - Wooden slats: this is a wooden frame with a reinforcement down the middle, and wooden slats that look like ribs.
 Just like with the metal platform above, you need to make sure that the slats are no more than three inches apart.
-We have a wooden slat base for our own mattress and it does a great job.
+Avocado have a great value bed frame here.

 Whatever you do, don’t just toss your old box spring and put your new mattress straight on the floor.
 Most mattresses stipulate that it should be used on an appropriate support base and going against this could actually void your warranty, along with leaving your mattress prone to mold and other nasties due to air not being able to circulate around it!

 Recycling and Upcycling: Sustainable Solutions for Old Box Springs

 So you’ve decided to replace your old box spring with either a new one, or another type of mattress support.
 You find yourself with an old box spring you now need to dispose of.